K2Joom/docs-matukio/roadmap.md

 * Multi certificate printing
 * Share info about event after booking
-* Google Calendar integration (How would you like one?)
+* Google Calendar integration (Not sure on the details yet)

 ### Matukio 6